uym2/MinVar-Rooting/README.md

-## Implementation
-This is a dendropy-based implementation of the MinVar-Rooting, which seeks to root the tree at the point that minimizes the variance of the root to tip distances.
-The code was designed to be easily generalized for a class of 'optimization-based' rooting methods (some of which are under development), which includes a linear-time version of the traditional midpoint (MP) rooting as well.

-Complexity: all rooting methods are linear (with the number of species) in time and memory.
+FastRoot is a python implementation of a class of 'optimization-based' rooting methods for phylogenetic trees: Minimum Variance (MV), Midpoint (MP), Outgroups (OG), and Root-to-tip (RTT).
+All rooting methods are linear in time and memory.

+## Installation

-## Dependencies
+### Dependencies
 - Python3
 - treeswift (version 1.1.14)
 - cvxopt (version 1.2.5)
 - numpy (version 1.19.0)

-## Install using Pip
+### Install using Pip
+You need to have Python3 and Pip, all the other dependencies will be automatically installed together with FastRoot.
 ```bash
 python3 -m pip install FastRoot
 ```

-## Install from source code
+### Install from source code
 1. Download the source code.
 	* Either clone the repository to your machine
 	```bash